Money Tools Investing Three-Fund Portfolio

 In general, there is no "best index fund."
 Any "total US stock market" index fund will perform virtually identically to all others.
 When crafting your three-fund portfolio, focus on funds that are available, convenient, and have low fees (avoiding transaction fees where possible).

 Once that choice is made, choose the funds that are available and low-fee from your brokerage.
-When possible, match your funds to your brokerage to avoid fees (e.g., buy Vanguard funds in a Vanguard account, Fidelity funds in a Fidelity account).
+If you're going with mutual funds, make sure to match your funds to your brokerage to avoid fees (e.g., buy Vanguard mutual funds in a Vanguard account, Fidelity mutual funds in a Fidelity account).
+With ETFs, they generally trade free regardless of the brokerage (e.g. It's free to trade a Vanguard ETF like VTI in a Fidelity account).
 Below are some example ticker symbols.

 If your brokerage offers index funds with no transaction fees, consider the options below.